Skip to content

 Places You Cannot Miss While in Rovaniemi

-• Meet Santa Claus at the Arctic Circle: This is where you experience the thrill of meeting Santa Claus at his official residence.
+• Meet Santa Claus at the Arctic Circle: Experience the thrill of meeting Santa Claus at his official residence.
 Children can whisper their Christmas wishes, take photos, and even receive a personalised certificate.

 • Reindeer Sleigh Ride: Imagine the exhilaration of gliding through snow-covered forests on a magical reindeer sleigh ride.
 This quintessential Lapland experience will leave your kids beaming with joy.